Fluctuations of linear statistics of half-heavy-tailed random matrices

-\beg{abstract}We consider a Wigner matrix $A$ with entries tail decaying as $x^{-\alpha}$ with $2<\alpha<4$ for large $x$ and study fluctuations of linear statistics $N^{-1}\operatorname{Tr}\varphi(A)$.
+\beg{abstract} In this paper, we consider a Wigner matrix $A$ with entries whose cumulative distribution decays as $x^{-\alpha}$ with $2<\alpha<4$ for large $x$.
+We are interested in the fluctuations of the linear statistics $N^{-1}\operatorname{Tr} \varphi(A)$, for some nice test functions $\varphi$.
 The behavior of such fluctuations has been understood for both heavy-tailed matrices (i.e. $\alpha < 2$) in \cite{ACFTCL} and light-tailed matrices (i.e. $\alpha > 4$) in \cite{bai-silver-book}.
-This paper fills in the gap of understanding for $2<\alpha<4$.
+This paper fills in the gap of understanding it for $2 < \alpha < 4$.
 We find that while linear spectral statistics for heavy-tailed matrices have fluctuations of order $N^{-1/2}$ and those for light-tailed matrices have fluctuations of order $N^{-1}$, the linear spectral statistics for half-heavy-tailed matrices exhibit an intermediate $\alpha$-dependent order of $N^{-\alpha/4}$. \en{abstract}